MartinKirchhoff/SocialVisTum/README.md

 #### Remove nodes
 - To remove a node, right-click on its label

+#### Sidebar Options
+- *Occurrence threshold* defines the percentage of sentences that must refer to an aspect to display the associated node
+- *Correlation threshold* defines the correlation required to display the associated link
+- *Most similar words* displays representative words for an aspect after double-clicking the node
+- *Most similar sentences* displays representative sentences for an aspect after double-clicking the node
+- *Download updated data as JSON file* can be used to download an updated JSON file after renaming or deleting aspects
+- *Center* can be used to move the graph position and the gravitational force
+- *Link* can be used to change the length of links

 ## Test the toolkit with new data or parameters